Creating a business card design

-In this guide, we’ll create a simple business card template in the Template Editor from scratch using placeholders for a logo and text fields.
+In this tutorial, we'll create a simple business card template in the Template Editor from scratch using placeholders for a logo and text fields.

 You must have an account with Customer's Canvas to complete this task.
 If you don't have one already, please contact our support team.

-You also need to upload the necessary fonts to Customer’s Canvas.
-To do so, go to your account and, in the navigation bar, select Assets > Fonts.
-Drag and drop them into a folder.
+You also need to upload the necessary fonts to Customer's Canvas.
+To do so, go to your account and, in the navigation bar, click Assets > Fonts.
+Unzip and drag-and-drop them into a folder.
 You may upload them to any folder in your Fonts section.

 We support the most popular font formats: TrueType and OpenType.
 You normally need to purchase fonts from third-party vendors, but you can download some free fonts from Google Fonts or other sources.